samridhisehgal97/HEART-DISEASE-PREDICTIONS-AND-ANALYSIS/README.md

 # HEART-DISEASE-PREDICTIONS-AND-ANALYSIS
 Objective: -
-Explore the heart disease dataset using exploratory data analysis (EDA) Exercise with classification algorithms for prediction (modelling)
+Explore the heart disease dataset using exploratory data analysis (EDA) and Exercise with classification algorithms for prediction (modelling)